-- 1) The examination period is a 7.5-hour block during one day predetermined by the Doctoral Advisory Committee.
+The examination period is a 7.5-hour block during one day predetermined by the Doctoral Advisory Committee.
 The student is permitted a 45-minute period between each two-hour question period for breaks.
-The Anthropology-Peace Studies comp occurs in two four-hour blocks scheduled on two consecutive days (again, each two-hour question block is to be followed by a 45-minute break). - 2) The exam will be offered twice a year, typically at the end of each semester on a predetermined date.
-The DDS should be informed no later than the beginning of the previous semester of students' intention to take the exam.
+The Anthropology-Peace Studies comp occurs in two four-hour blocks scheduled on two consecutive days (again, each two-hour question block is to be followed by a 45-minute break).